dmitrymarokhonov/js-and-aq-testable-web-application/my-movies/README.md

 Can you find them?
 Try to change them, and log in.

-# TODO:
-Comment away onSubmit from the props interface in AddMovie rename Dialogs isOpen state -> dialogIsOpen remove movieDetails
-Add <DialogContent> and Grids
-remove variant from movie name and review textfield Grid container spacing={4} sx={{paddingTop:"8px"}}
-Update the handleRatingChange in assignments (correct one in solutions) remove the movieDetails.userScore !== null for the span Add onClose to the handleSubmit

 ## Assignment 1:
 Open AddMovie Dialog when the "Add Movie" -button is pressed, and close if the "Cancel" -button or area outside of the dialog is clicked.

 Step 1.
 Import AddMovie and useState to MyMovies.tsx.
+Remember to add all necessary imports in other steps too.

 Step 2.
 Create a state variable dialogIsOpen using the useState hook.
 Initialize it with false.